Topological antilaser

 \textbf{Experimental measurements}\\ As illustrated in Fig.~\ref{fig2}a, the two input waves are generated from a single port of a four-port vector network analyzer (VNA, ZNB26, R$\&$S) and asubsequently divided using a power splitter to ensure strict frequency synchronization.
 Before being injected into the sample, each wave passes through a separate phase shifter (LPS-802, Vaunix) and a digital attenuator (LDA-908V, Vaunix), enabling independent control of both phase and amplitude of the two input waves.
 The phase shifters have a resolution of $1^{\circ}$ while the digital attenuators offer 0.1 dB step precision.
 Wave injection is achieved through directional couplers, with the coupled port of the directional couplers routing both output signals back to two distinct VNA ports for independent measurements.
 This configuration allows for simultaneous acquisition of data from both output channels.
 The lossy antenna is terminated with a 50 ohm impedance and its position is controlled by a three-dimensional positioning stage.
 The process of loss decrease involves moving the antenna away from the position that satisfies the CPA condition (the zero point).
 The process of loss increase is achieved by moving the other antenna closer to the waveguide from a starting point 3.2 mm above the zero point.

+\textbf{Data availability} The data presented in this work are available at XXX (URL to be inserted upon publication).

+\textbf{Code availability} The code used to analyse the data and produce the figures in this article is available at XXX (URL to be inserted upon publication).

 \textbf{Acknowledgements} This work was supported by the National Key Research and Development Program of China under Grant No. 2025YFA1412300 (H.X.), the National Natural Science Foundation of China under Grant Nos.
-62401491 (H.X.), 52425205 and 52021001 (P.Z.), the Chinese University of Hong Kong under Grants Nos.
-4937205, 4937206, 4053729 and 4411765 (H.X.), the Research Grants Council of the Hong Kong Special Administrative Region, China under Grant No. 24304825 (H.X.), the Singapore National Research Foundation (NRF) under competitive Research Program (CRP) Nos.
-NRF-CRP23-2019-0005, NRF-CRP23-2019-0007, and NRF-CRP29- 2022-0003 (Y.C. and B.Z.), the NRF investigator ship No. NRF-NRFI08-2022-0001 (Y.C.), the Singapore Ministry of Education Academic Research Fund Tier 2 No. MOE-T2EP50123-0007 and Tier 1 Nos.
-RG139/22 and RG81/23 (B.Z.).
+62401491 (H.X.), 52425205 and 52021001 (P.Z.), the Research Grants Council of the Hong Kong Special Administrative Region, China under Grant No. 24304825 (H.X.), the Singapore National Research Foundation (NRF) under competitive Research Program (CRP) Nos.
+NRF-CRP23-2019-0005, NRF-CRP23-2019-0007, and NRF-CRP29-2022-0003 (Y.C. and B.Z.), the NRF investigatorship No. NRF-NRFI08-2022-0001 (Y.C.), the Singapore Ministry of Education Academic Research Fund Tier 2 No. MOE-T2EP50123-0007 and Tier 1 Nos.
+RG139/22 and RG81/23 (B.Z.), and the Guangdong Provincial Quantum Science Strategic Initiative under Grant No.~GDZX2501012 (H.X.)

 \textbf{Author contributions} B.Z., Y.D.C. and H.X. conceived the idea and supervised the project.
 R.S. performed the calculations.
 R.S., P.Z. and H.X. designed the experiment.
 R.S., C.P., B.W., W.X and S.Z. conducted the experiment.
 R.S., P.Z., B.Z., Y.D.C. and H.X. analyzed the data.
 R.S., B.Z., Y.D.C. and H.X. wrote the manuscript.